Vocabulary, Writing, Listening, and Speaking Activities for ELLs

 Vocabulary Activities for ELLs

 ELL newcomers must build their English vocabularies quickly and exponentially.
+Additionally, ELLs need support in developing mastery of academic language.
 Here are some of our favorite in-context and isolated vocabulary activities for ELLs.

 - Previewing Text – Before reading, have students scan the text for words or phrases they don’t know.
 Create a list on the board and then work together as a class to see how many you can define based on context clues and prior knowledge.
+You may want to create a vocabulary word wall so that students can reference these terms.
 Celebrate the process of discovering new words and understanding their meanings.

 - Word Bingo – If you have a large amount of vocabulary to cover at once, try playing word bingo.
 Call out the words to practice recognition, and as your students’ understandings grow, you can call out definitions or fill-in-the-blank sentences to check for comprehension as well.
 In order to check their winning board, students must read back the words they’ve marked.
 Games like bingo can also help students build confidence in their pronunciation alongside other listening and speaking activities for ELLs.

 - Mad Libs – This simple game is a great way to test word recognition and teach definitions at the same time.
 Create a paragraph of text using your vocabulary words.
 Then, remove either the vocabulary words themselves or the context clues around them.
 Students take turns filling in the words or the context clue words that reveal their definitions.